GaryChengld/LearningAWS/DAV-C01-preparation.md

 \
 A build represents a set of actions performed by AWS CodeBuild to create output artifacts (for example, a JAR file) based on a set of input artifacts (for example, a collection of Java class files).\
 \
-The following rules apply when you run multiple builds:\
+The following rules apply when you run multiple builds:

-\
-When possible, builds run concurrently.
-The maximum number of concurrently running builds can vary.\
+* When possible, builds run concurrently.
+The maximum number of concurrently running builds can vary.

-\
-Builds are queued if the number of concurrently running builds reaches its limit.
-The maximum number of builds in a queue is five times the concurrent build limit.\
+* Builds are queued if the number of concurrently running builds reaches its limit.
+The maximum number of builds in a queue is five times the concurrent build limit.

-\
-A build in a queue that does not start after the number of minutes specified in its time out value is removed from the queue.
+* A build in a queue that does not start after the number of minutes specified in its time out value is removed from the queue.
 The default timeout value is eight hours.
-You can override the build queue timeout with a value between five minutes and eight hours when you run your build.\
+You can override the build queue timeout with a value between five minutes and eight hours when you run your build.

-\
-By setting the timeout configuration, the build process will automatically terminate post the expiry of the configured timeout.
+* By setting the timeout configuration, the build process will automatically terminate post the expiry of the configured timeout.

+* AWS CodeBuild monitors functions on your behalf and reports metrics through Amazon CloudWatch.
+These metrics include the number of total builds, failed builds, successful builds, and the duration of builds.
+You can monitor your builds at two levels: Project level, AWS account level.
+You can export log data from your log groups to an Amazon S3 bucket and use this data in custom processing and analysis, or to load onto other systems.

 #### CodeCommit
 \